jonathandepartment/Java-projects/README.md

 # Java-projects
-This is a collection of games made in Java.
+This is a collection of games and applications made in Java.